darkochovski/darko_kochovski_assignment/README.md

 4. Run the collection in Postman to execute the tests.

 ## Smoke Tests and bugs
-Smoke tests and bugs for https://pulse.eco/ are available to ensure basic functionality and stability.
+To ensure basic functionality and stability, smoke tests and bugs for https://pulse.eco/ are available.
 [Download Smoke Tests and bugs] Tasks_1_and_2_+_Bonus_Tasks.zip - file name: Task2 SmokeTests Bugs

 ## Playwright UI Tests